 Many of our competitors treat quiz maker customer support as a chore, not a chance to engage and learn from their customers.
 Here are some of the tricks of the trade:

 - Make it as hard as possible to reach customer support by gating the support form with lots and lots of FAQs

 - Try to reply using templates as much as possible

 - Separate support staff from the engineering team so that engineers do not get bothered with customer requests.

 Does this sound familiar?
-It is probably how support is handled at a lot of companies (especially the part about making it hard to reach customer support).
+Annoying, right?
+It is probably how quiz maker customer support is handled at a lot of companies (especially the part about making it hard to reach a living/breathing person for help).

 Looking good.
 Thanks for your quick responses throughout.
 Best of luck with the fix.

 Quiz maker customer support – the Riddle approach:

 Here at Riddle, we are doing things differently.
 Our online quiz creator is super intuitive – but we know people often have questions the first time they make a quiz.

 That’s why our quiz maker customer support team is super easy to reach.
 Just click on the support chat icon in the bottom right of the screen and start talking to us.